OWASP/www-project-juice-shop/tab_supporters.md

 ---

 _The OWASP Foundation is very grateful for the support by the individuals and organizations listed.
-However please note, the OWASP Foundation is strictly vendor neutral and does not endorse any of its supporters._
+However, please note, the OWASP Foundation is strictly vendor neutral and does not endorse any of its supporters._